Optimize Your Delivery Experience

 What happens when an e-commerce delivery fails?

-The problem compounds during peak season.
-Up to 20% of e-commerce packages aren't delivered on the first attempt6, yet most retailers haven't adjusted their operations to handle this reality.
-They're measuring success through narrow metrics while missing the true cost of failure.
+• Peak Season Vulnerability: This problem compounds during high-volume periods.
+Up to 20% of packages fail on the first attempt during peak season6, yet many retailers haven't adjusted their operations to handle this reality.

 What are the hidden costs of failed deliveries?